CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/06.cds/40.Deployment Steps/default.md

 ![alt_text](images/image40.png?classes=content-img "image_tooltip")

-9. To specify the internal network configurations, start by choosing the IP allocation protocol: static or DHCP (figure 18).
+9. To specify the internal network configurations, start by choosing the IP allocation protocol: static (figure 18) or DHCP.
 The following details are required if static IP is chosen:
 *   IP range
 *   Subnet mask
 *   Gateway